chandlerlester/chandlerlester.github.io/index.md

 Other projects of mine focus on predicting bank failures using machine learning and big data.

-Areas of interest: continuous-time macroeconomics, adaptive learning, finance, banking, and computational methods.
+Areas of interest: continuous-time macroeconomics, adaptive learning, and computational methods.

-I will be on the job-market during the 2020-2021 academic year.
+I am currently the job-market.